 Determining Appropriate Rug Sizes

-In living rooms, anchor seating by placing the front legs of sofas and chairs on the rug.
-Choose a size like 8×10 or 9×12 feet, leaving 16-18 inches between the coffee table and sofa.
+In most living rooms, the move is to anchor the whole seating area by making sure the front legs of your sofas and chairs are actually sitting on the rug.

 Harmonizing With Existing Décor